keziah55/sortud/README.md

 # sortud

-Command line tool to show the size of files and directories.
+Command line tool to show the contents of a given path, sorted by size.

-See `sortud --help` for usage.
+See `sortud --help` for full usage.

 ## Installation